Feb.2025 Staff

-THIS is the YEAR (and next, and the next, etc.) where people are listening and we can now have conversations together!
-We can learn how to truly define diversity, equity and inclusion for our context of understanding so we can heal any social injustice in sports and in our lives.
+This year (and the next, and the next, etc.) people will continue to have conversations and listen to how to continue with DEI initiatives in sports and the private sector.
+We can continue to learn how to truly define diversity, equity and inclusion for our context of understanding so we can continue to heal from social injustices from our past and today.

 Hello, I am Coach Tina, and about me:

-I am the DEI Chairperson for the Pacific Association of Synchronized Swimming (PASS) in Northern California and moderator for the new NCASA website.
-I was elected (Sept 2020) to the USA Artistic Swimming (USAAS) Federation Board of Governance.
-In addition, I am serving as the athletes with disabilities (AWD) chairperson for the USAAS DEI Vice President Ashley Johnson.
-I am currently enrolled in the San Jose State University Grad Program for Kinesiology, with a focus of sports management for adapted physical activity/sports and athletes with disabilities.
+I am the DEI Chairperson for the USA Artistic Swim Federation West Zone.
+Previously I served on the (Sept 2020) USA Artistic Swimming (USAAS) Federation Board of Governance.
+I also served 2 terms as the PASS Region (NorCal) DEI Chair.
+I am currently enrolled in the San Jose State University Grad Program for Kinesiology, with a focus of sports & facilities management for people with impairments.

 I am a former USA Swimming youth athlete and have participated as an athlete and coached multiple sports as an adult.
 I have experience as a youth ballet dancer for 6yrs.
 I trained in artistic swimming as a master swimmer when my daughter first became involved with the sport in 2009.